cpdata/meshmind/docs/operations.md

 - Provision graph databases externally (Docker, managed service) and expose Bolt endpoints reachable from the runtime.
 - Ensure optional dependencies (`neo4j`, `pymgclient`, `redis`, `celery`, `fastapi`, `uvicorn`, `tiktoken`) are installed where required (or install `.[dev,docs,testing]`).
 - Configure logging/metrics sinks to capture telemetry emitted by pipeline stages.
-- Use `docker-compose.yml` as a reference for local orchestration (Memgraph, Neo4j, Redis) and the targeted stacks in `meshmind/tests/docker/` for integration testing.
+- Use `docker-compose.yml` as a reference for local orchestration (Memgraph, Neo4j, Redis, gRPC server, Celery worker) and the targeted stacks in `meshmind/tests/docker/` for integration testing.